PrimaveraDeveloper/lithium/howto/howto-externallymanage-appsettings.md

 # How to externally manage application settings using Azure AppConfiguration

 This guide describes how to externally manage any microservice application settings using the Azure AppConfiguration service.
-For more information see [Azure AppConfiguration Overview](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview).
+For more information see: [Azure AppConfiguration Overview](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview).

 By default and because of deployment conventions you can configure up to 4 independent Azure AppConfiguration environments as settings providers for any microservice.
 These are: